cpu/vexation/site/content/blog/entry-points/index.md

 # A direct solution

+Suspiciously breaking infected applications is a bug in the virus code that is in dire need of fixing.
 I went with a straight forward solution to preserving the original function of infected programs:

 1. Saving the original `AddressOfEntryPoint` value when an executable is infected.
 2. Returning execution to the saved `AddressOfEntryPoint` when the virus is done infecting other programs.